bazizi/log-viewer-rs/README.md

 - Viewing entries combined from multiple log files ordered by log date

 ## Supported log formats
-Currently the following formats are supported, but more formats can be added per request:
+Only UTF-8 encoded logs are supported currently.
+The following formats are supported, but more formats can be added per request:
 - Windows (MSI) installer logs
 - CEF logs
 - Multiple log formats from game launchers on Windows (e.g., Steam)